Whether you prefer cooking with charcoal or gas, one thing remains the same — cleaning and maintenance are essential for great grilling.

 Infrared and rotisserie burners are a little different.
 Ceramic burners are delicate and need to be cleaned carefully.
 Turn ceramic burners on for 10 minutes to burn off excess grease and food debris.
 With the burner off, use tweezers to remove any large food debris.

-If your cooking grates are damaged, using a grill brush may dislodge bristles.
-Replace your cooking grates.
-Check your grill brush to make sure that bristles are in good condition and are not coming out.
+Check your grill brush to make sure that the bristles are in good condition and are not coming out.
+After using the brush, make sure your cooking surface is free of bristles.

 Before you start your gas grill, take a moment to inspect the fuel line for cracks.
 Monthly, perform a more thorough inspection.
 Brush soapy water along the connections.
 If bubbles form when the gas is running, tighten your connections or replace the line.